joatmon08/vagrantfiles/ovs-vagrant/README.md

 [Vagrant's documentation](https://www.vagrantup.com/docs/)
 * Download Vagrantfile to a directory, navigate to inside the directory
+* Download the bootstrap shell script, the Vagrantfile needs it to provision Open vSwitch and other components.
 * Run the box.
 ```
 $ vagrant up